+In 2018-2019 Crossroads Central Asia completed fieldwork for research on kinship and economic growth in the Kyrgyz Republic.
 Studies of kinship in Central Asia often focus on its political implications.
-But the nature of family relations, including norms of mutual support, can also be a major issue when it comes to the development of small and medium business.
+But the nature of family relations, including norms of mutual support, can also be a significant issue when it comes to the development of small and medium business.
 How does family and kinship links affect the prospects of business start-ups?
 What can we learn about the relationship between the size and quality of social networks of an entrepreneur in Kyrgyzstan to opportunities for her/his business enterprise?

-With these research questions, Crossroads Central Asia is currently conducting a survey of 1000 small business owners in Bishkek and Osh.
-The survey was preceded by 20 in-depth interviews with entrepreneurs from different industries as well as a number of experts and leaders of business associations.
-The research project is led by Prof Paul Dower of the University of Wisconsin-Madison, with Crossroads Central Asia acting as a field research partner.
+The above questions were central in a study that included a survey of 1000 small business owners in Bishkek and Osh.
+The survey was preceded by 20 in-depth interviews with entrepreneurs from different industries as well as several experts and leaders of business associations.
+The research project was led by Drs Paul Dower and Ted Gerber of the University of Wisconsin-Madison, with Crossroads Central Asia acting as a field research partner.